 In this post I will talk about something that is very common to find when developing queries using Transact-SQL (T-SQL) in SQL Server, which are aggregate or grouping functions (Ex: SUM, MAX, MIN, AVG) in columns. which have NULL values in their records.
 When this happens, an alert is generated with this message:

 Warning: Null value is eliminated by an aggregate or other SET operation.

 Although it is just a warning, some applications may have errors interpreting Warning as an error and returning an exception.
 In this post I will show how to avoid this message.

 Using SET ANSI_NULLS OFF

-Although it is a "joke", unfortunately it is the "solution" that I see most developers using to avoid this type of warning, mainly because it is more practical, faster and known than other solutions.
+Although it is a "gambiarra", unfortunately it is the "solution" that I see most developers using to avoid this type of warning, mainly because it is more practical, fast and known than the other solutions.

-Although this is a very bad “solution”, there are much worse solutions, such as SET ANSI_WARNINGS OFF.
+Although this is a very bad “solution”, there are far worse solutions, such as SET ANSI_WARNINGS OFF.

 If you use this feature on any query you have ever developed, you MUST read the post.
 SQL Server - Why Not Use SET ANSI_WARNINGS OFF.

 The most correct solution is to apply filters to your query to return only valid records in aggregate functions.
 This solution is not widely used because it needs to be done manually in all queries and not all developers want to have this work, although it is the recommended and most correct solution.